jambalong/homework03/README.md

 # Testing Homework

-This project is an ESLint configuration that fixes all the issues with the existing source that was provided.
+This project is to test certain functions in source using Jest and add code coverage.

 ## What to test